What We Do

 We raise and de-risk philanthropic funding for member investigative journalism centres; we build organisational capacity at member centres; and we build investigative capacity among journalists at member centres and beyond.

-We currently have member centres in Zambia, Malawi, Namibia, Botswana, Lesotho, eSwatini and South Africa.
+We currently have member centres in Zambia, Malawi, Namibia, Lesotho, eSwatini and South Africa.

 They are the leading independent, non-profit investigative newsrooms in each of their countries.
 Some may be small, but collectively they punch well above their weight.